gluster/libgfapi-jni/readme.md

 # Project License

-As with GlusterFS generally and libgfapi in particular...
+Until further notice (made here and in LICENSE.txt) this project is licensed under the terms of the 3-clause BSD license, as written in LICENSE.txt (and copied in several source files).

-This project is licensed to you under your choice of the GNU Lesser General Public License, version 3 or any later version (LGPLv3 or later), or the GNU General Public License, version 2 (GPLv2), in all cases as published by the Free Software Foundation.
+The licensing is likely to change in the near future as the project matures.